Tom2702/Tom2702/README.md

 ## About Me

 Hi, I'm Anh Tuan Nguyen, a Junior Data Analyst interested in turning raw data into clear insights and practical decisions.
-I enjoy working with data, finding patterns, building reports, and presenting results in a way that is easy to understand.
+I enjoy working with data, finding patterns, building reports, and presenting results in an easy-to-understand.

-I am developing my skills in data cleaning, analysis, visualisation, and dashboard building, and I am always looking for opportunities to learn through real projects.

 ## Skills